Entropy-Foundation/supra-from-scratch/README.md

 ### Step 5: Vote on the Proposed Multisig Transaction
 All owner accounts, except the proposer, should vote using `vote_multisig_tx.py`.

 **Known Issue**: During Step 5, the simulation always succeeds, even if the multi-sig transaction doesn't gather enough votes.
+This is due to an Aptos issue https://github.com/aptos-labs/aptos-core/issues/8304.

 ### Step 6: Execute the Multisig Transaction
 Once sufficient votes are gathered, any of the owner accounts can run `execute_multisig_tx.py` to execute the transaction.